Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Locally homogeneous multisymplectic manifolds. The group of multisymplectic diffeomorphisms

-\begin{lem} Let $X$ be a locally Hamiltonian vector field on a locally homogeneous multisymplectic manifold $(M, \Omega )$.
-Let $x$ be a point in $M$, then there exist neighborhoods $V,U$ of $x$ such that $V\subset \bar{V} \subset U$, $\bar{V}$ compact, and a locally Hamiltonian vector field $X^\prime$ such that $X^\prime$ coincides with $X$ in $V$ and $X^\prime$ vanishes outside of $U$. \end{lem} \proof Let $X$ be a locally Hamiltonian vector field on $(M,\Omega )$, i.e., $i (X) \Omega = \eta $ with $\eta$ a closed $(k-1)$-form.
-We shall follow a deformation technique used to show that certain forms are isomorphic \cite{Mo62} in a similar way as it is applied to prove Poincar\'e's lemma.
-Let $x$ be a point in $M$.
-We shall choose a contractible neighborhood $U$ of $x$ (if necessary we can shrink it to be contained in a coordinate chart).
-Let $\rho_t$ be a smooth isotopy defining a strong deformation retraction from $U$ to $x$, i.e., $\rho_0 = id$, and $\rho_1$ maps $U$ onto $x$.
-Let $\Delta_t$ be the time-dependent vector field whose flow is given by $\rho_t$, i.e.,
+\begin{lemma} Let $X$ be a locally Hamiltonian vector field on a locally homogeneous multisymplectic manifold $(M,\Omega)$.
+Let $x_0$ be a point in $M$, then for each open set $U$ containing $x_0$, there exists an open neighborhood $V$ of $x_0$ such that $V\subset \bar{V} \subset U$, with $\bar{V}$ compact, and a locally Hamiltonian vector field $X'$ such that $X'$ coincides with $X$ in $V$ and vanishes identically outside of $U$. \end{lemma} \proof If $X$ is a locally Hamiltonian vector field, then $\inn(X) \Omega = \eta $, with $\eta$ a closed $(k-1)$-form.